 - web mapping, visualization, and also quality control

 Is an Online GIS Associate Degree Worth It?

-The pay for a GIS graduate ranks between approximately $39,000 to as high as $90,000 or more, depending on which career path is chosen in this wide-open field.
+The pay for a GIS graduate is approximately $39,000.
+But, it can be as high as $90,000 or more, depending on the career path in this wide-open field.
 For those students who earn an associate degree in GIS, entry-level positions are available and pay between $40,000 per year and $60,000 per year.
-Those students will be able to work as a CAD drafter, GIS technician, land survey technician, survey CAD technician, or cartographic technician.
+Those students will be able to work as a CAD drafter, GIS technician, land survey technician, survey CAD technician, and also cartographic technician.

 As they move forward in their career, they can make up to $75,000 per year as a GIS analyst, cartographer, LiDar analyst, GIS specialist, geographer, or senior CAD technician.
-Positions in the top income brackets between $75,000 per year to $90,000 per year or more, can work as geodetic engineers, GIS software engineers, senior geomatic software engineers, GIS project managers, senior CAD engineers, GIS developers, GIS administrators, and several other career options.
+Additionally, there are many positions in the top income brackets between $75,000 per year to $90,000 per year or more.
+These professionals can work as geodetic engineers, GIS software engineers, senior geomatic software engineers, GIS project managers, senior CAD engineers, GIS developers, and also GIS administrators.